 Hernias happen when part of an organ bulges through a wall of tissue in the body.
 Doctors diagnose most hernias with a simple physical examination.
+Signs of a hernia include pain in the abdomen, testicle or pelvic region.
+Sudden weight gain, chronic coughing and heavy lifting can contribute to a hernia developing.
+People can prevent hernias by controlling coughing, avoiding muscle strain and losing weight.
+You should see a doctor before a hernia becomes serious.
 Surgery is the only way to permanently repair a hernia.

 If you or a loved one suffered complications or injury after hernia mesh surgery, you may have legal options.